Welcome to Monbulk Primary School. We are a family at Monbulk Primary School, and we are strongly connected to our local community.

 We are strongly connected to our local community, and community members are invited to participate in a wide range of activities that support the operation of the school.
 Our connections with local sporting teams, CFA, RSL, CWA and the Monbulk Historical Society help continue the proud tradition of our school in the community.

-We are a very friendly and welcoming school, and we care about each other and for each other, and for our environment.
-We are very proud of our school, and the work of our students and staff.
-We invite you to learn more about our great school, and see our school motto in action, Expect more, Achieve more.
+We are a warm, welcoming and friendly school community, working together to help children develop in their learning, confidence and character.
+We are very proud of our school, and the work of our students and staff, and invite you to learn more about our great school.

 Estelle Alder